 What muscles do front raises work?

-Front raises primarily target the anterior (front) deltoid, the muscle responsible for lifting your arm forward.
+Front raises primarily target the anterior (front) deltoid, the muscle responsible for lifting your arm forward at the shoulder.
 Secondary muscles include the medial deltoid, upper pectoralis major (clavicular head), serratus anterior, and upper trapezius.
-EMG research by Botton et al. (2020) found that the front raise produced greater anterior deltoid activation during the concentric phase compared to lateral raise variations.
+The trunk works isometrically to keep you vertical, and the rotator cuff stabilizes the glenohumeral joint throughout the lift.

 How heavy should dumbbell front raises be?